Project-EPIC/Twitter-Movement-Derivation/Data_Acquisition/README.md

 [Staten Island](https://historical.gnip.com:443/accounts/CUResearch/publishers/twitter/historical/track/jobs/p510n2hvqp.json) |
 [Data](https://historical.gnip.com:443/accounts/CUResearch/publishers/twitter/historical/track/jobs/p510n2hvqp/results.json)

 ##GNIP to PostGIS Pipeline
 1. Download all data from GNIP (in Parallel) to EPIC-Processing
 2. Process the data with Spark as GNIPTweet Objects; save only those that fall within ZoneA.
-3. Put these into a PostGIS Database
+3. Put these into a PostGIS Database?

+## Version 2
+All data is pulled from GNIP.

+...More documentation